openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 [Appendix C: EMU Object Model Reference](#appendix-c-emu-object-model-reference)

 ## Introduction
-### About the EQUELLA Metadata Utility (EMU)
+### About the openEQUELLA Metadata Utility (EMU)
-The EQUELLA® Metadata Utility (EMU) is a lightweight software utility designed to bulk manage item metadata in the award-winning EQUELLA® content repository system.
+The EQUELLA® Metadata Utility (EMU) is a lightweight software utility designed to bulk manage item metadata in the award-winning openEQUELLA® content repository system.

-EMU is typically installed on an EQUELLA administrator’s workstation.
-It connects to an EQUELLA repository via a local network or over the Internet.
-EMU allows querying of EQUELLA and bulk updating of the metadata of selected items.
+EMU is typically installed on an openEQUELLA administrator’s workstation.
+It connects to an openEQUELLA repository via a local network or over the Internet.
+EMU allows querying of openEQUELLA and bulk updating of the metadata of selected items.

 ### Requirements

-#### EQUELLA
+#### openEQUELLA
 EMU can only be used to manage versions of EQUELLA 4.1 or higher.
 #### Microsoft Windows
 EMU requires Microsoft® Windows.
 Versions of Windows EMU currently supports are: